Skip to content

 Natural Treatment for Anxiety

-Anxiety disorders range in severity from simple situational nervousness to more complex anxiety or panic attacks.
+Anxiety disorders range in severity from simple situational nervousness to more complex turmoil or panic attacks.
 For example, you may feel anxious about making a presentation.
-Or, you may have anxiety attacks about being in a crowded place.
+Or, you may have panic attacks about being in a crowded place.

 What Causes Anxiety?